Jj0520/FileWise/README.md

 # FileWise - AI-Powered File Search Application

-A Windows desktop application built with C# WPF that enables semantic file search using either Google Gemini (API key) or local AI models via Ollama.
+A Windows desktop application built with C# WPF that enables semantic file search using local AI models via Ollama.
 FileWise indexes your local files and allows you to query them using natural language.

 ## Features